Tamara Funiciello

 Tamara Funiciello (/it/; born 20 March 1990) is a Swiss politician who currently serves as member of the National Council since 2019 for the Social Democratic Party.

 Early life and education

-Tamara Funiciellos was born into a working-class family, her mother being a retail worker and her father a factory worker.
+Tamara Funiciello was born into a working-class family, her mother being a retail worker and her father a factory worker.
 She was born in Bern, but grew up in Sardinia, Italy.
 She attended primary school in Bosa, Sardinia.
 At the turn of the millennium, the family moved to Bern again.
 She attended high school in Neuenegg, Bern.
 After graduating from high school, she began studying international relations at the University of Geneva, later she transferred to the University of Bern to study history and social sciences.
 She worked in several areas before becoming as a secretary of the workers union at Unia in 2013.
 She decided to get engaged for the workers rights after her father was dismissed as a factory worker in 2011.